brainworxx/kreXX-TYPO3-Extension/Documentation/UsagePhp/Index.rst

     krexx($this);

-Analysing :literal:`$this` means, that all protected and private values and methods are reachable from this point inside the code.
+Analysing "$this" means, that all protected and private values and methods are reachable from this point inside the code.
 When kreXX notices this, it will analyse all reachable variables and methods of this class.